Debbie Abrahams MP (Oldham East and Saddleworth)

 Rachael Maskell MP (York Central)

 Rachael is a Labour Party politician in the UK.
 She is the Member of Parliament for the urban constituency of York Central and is championing the tansy beetle.
 The constituency takes in most of the heart of the historic northern city.
-Rachael was formerly Shadow Secretary of State for the Environment, Food and Rural Affairs and is now shadow Minister for Rail in the Department of Transport and is an officer of the All-Party Parliamentary Group for Climate Change.
+Rachael was formerly Shadow Secretary of State for the Environment, Food and Rural Affairs and is now shadow Minister for the third sector.

 “I am delighted to have the opportunity to join the Species Champions initiative and adopt the Tansy beetle.
 This beautiful beetle has been described as the Jewel of York, and is a special species for many in our local community.”View Species